-We're smitten with the new Audio Technica AT-LP5.
-It's a great entry-level turntable and ticks a number of boxes.
-For starters, it's easy to set up and use - out of the box it's pretty much plug 'n play and the fact it uses its own built-in phono stage is a real bonus for usability.
-Add impressive sound quality to the mix and you've got a great budget turntable.
+The Audio Technica AT-LP5 is a great entry-level turntable that ticks a number of boxes.
+It’s easy to use – it's pretty much plug 'n’ play out of the box – and the fact it comes with a built-in phono stage at the price is a real bonus.
+Add in large-scale sound, rich with detail and punchy rhythm, and you've got a great budget turntable.

-Onkyo's A-9010 is a stunning stereo amp for the money and fills a gap in the market where there's been a real shortage of talent lately.
-The design is functional rather than flamboyant, but the captivating sound is what's crucial here.
+Onkyo's A-9010 is a fantastic stereo amplifier for the money and owns a area of the market where there's been a real shortage of talent lately.
+The design is functional rather than flamboyant, but the captivating, energetic sound is what's crucial here.

 Best midrange turntable system

-Rega's Planar 3 has dominated its market sector over the years thanks to subtle adjustments year after year to keep it ahead of the pack.
-Its latest incarnation is the best yet, with a number of different tweaks all adding up to create an even clearer and more insightful-sounding turntable.
+Rega's Planar 3 has dominated its market sector for decades thanks to ongoing adjustments, made year after year, to keep it ahead of the pack.
+Its latest incarnation is the best yet, with a number of tweaks throughout the deck all adding up to create an even clearer and more insightful-sounding turntable.

-It doesn't always make sense to partner stablemates with each other, but in this instance Rega’s own Brio-R stereo amp is the perfect match.
-Not only does it sound sensational, it also happens to be fitted with an excellent moving-magnet phono stage which helps bring the best out of that talented Elys 2 cartridge.
+While it doesn't always make sense to partner stablemates with each other, Rega’s Brio stereo amp is the perfect match for the Planar 3.
+Not only does it sound sensational, it’s also fitted with an excellent moving magnet phono stage that helps bring the best out of that Elys 2 cartridge.

-The Dali Zensor 3s are a great, affordable pair of speakers that punch well above their weight.
+The Dali Zensor 3s are a great, affordable pair of speakers that punch well above their weight – even with partnering kit, as here, at double the price.
 They're an easy listen but exciting with it, and will keep you entertained for hours.

 Best high-end turntable system

 The Clearaudio Concept has picked up numerous What Hi-Fi?
-Awards over the past few years and it's not difficult to see (and hear) why.
-It's a classy-looking deck and, like the Rega Planar 3 above, it's ready to go out of the box.
-Add excellent all-round sound quality and you've got a premium turntable that's tough to beat.
+Awards over the past few years, and it's not difficult to see (or hear) why.
+It's a classy-looking deck and, like the Rega Planar 3 above, is ready to go straight from the box.
+With stunning all-round sonic performance, it’s a premium turntable that's tough to beat.

-We return to Rega for the partnering amplifier but we move up a price bracket to the talented Elex-R. It really is ideal for the job – the internal phono stage works extremely well with the Clearaudio turntable, and the sound they deliver together will have you hooked.
+We return to Rega for the partnering amplifier, but move up a price bracket to the talented Elex-R. It really is ideal for the job – the internal phono stage works extremely well with the Clearaudio turntable, and the sound they deliver together will have you hooked.